Commentary On Opaleye Management Positions, Part I

 I brought Agios to readers' attention recently, noting that shares had finished the past year slightly negative but the secondary offering significantly extended their cash runway into at least the end of 2018 and partner Celgene (NASDAQ:CELG) had shown renewed confidence in the company's technology when they entered into a new global metabolic immuno-oncology collaboration.

 Agios received $200 million upfront plus the promise of future milestone payments, and in mid-March Celgene decided to move forward with the development candidate focused on MTAP (methylthioadenosine phosphorylase) deleted cancers.
-Both companies would hold global co-development and co-commercialization rights with a worldwide 50/50 cost and profit share and Agios would be eligible for up to $169 million in milestone payments.
+Both companies would hold global co-development and co-commercialization rights with a worldwide 50/50 cost and profit share, and Agios would be eligible for up to $169 million in milestone payments.

 Important catalysts include their PDUFA date of August 30th for enasidenib (AG-221/CC-90007) for the treatment of patients with relapsed or refractory acute myeloid leukemia (AML) with an isocitrate dehydrogenase 2 (IDH2) mutation, which represents up to $500 million in peak sales.
 Also, the company expects to submit an NDA for AG-120, their wholly-owned inhibitor of IDH1m in IDH1m positive relapsed/refractory AML, by the end of the year.